sav-che/TL-2/Authors/Perkins, Janet Russell {std. Perkins}.md

-> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/item/103624#page/180/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/page/33189637) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Perkins, Janet Russell (1853-1933), American botanist; studied at the Univ. of Wisconsin 1867-1871; private teacher in Hildesheim and studying music and languages at Paris 1871-1874; from 1875-1895 private teacher at Chicago and (for three years) travelling in Europe California, Açores and Hawaii; to Berlin, studying botany e.g. with Engler, Gilg, and Kny 1895-1898; at Heidelberg 1898; again at Berlin as voluntary associate of Engler from 1898; Dr. phil.
-Heidelberg 1900. (*Perkins*).
+Heidelberg 1900.
+**Abbreviated name**: *Perkins*

 #### Herbarium and types